FunlolaA/SalaryPrediction/README.md

 - The boxplot indicates the median salary is about 120k and about 75% of employees earn about 85k and more.
 - The histogram shows the highest salary point is at about 130k.
 The histogram is almost a normal distribution except it is slightly right skewed.
-- Both plots indicate some outliers which could potentially be salaries of the top management such as the CEOs
+- Both plots indicate some outliers which could potentially be salaries of the top management such as the CEOs.